Jimmy Fallon is “Saved By the Bell”

 Last night, Jimmy Fallon hosted his first Tonight Show with guests Will Smith and U2.
 In a musical segment, Fallon introduced U2 from the Top of the Rock, the rooftop observation deck of Rockefeller Center.
 When they recorded the segment, the sun was setting, highlighting a beautiful view of New York City as the city returns as the location of The Tonight Show.

 Bono and the band were at their bombastic best, having experience playing a rooftop in their “Where the Streets Have No Name” video way back in the 1980s.
 This time, there were no police.
-Check out U2 performing “Invisible,” followed by Fallon interviewing the band:
+Check out U2 performing “Invisible,” followed by Fallon interviewing the band.
+[UPDATE: Unfortunately, the video is no longer available.]

 The show was not a surprise for anyone who has followed Fallon on Late Night with Jimmy Fallon.
 The Roots continued their great late night support, and Fallon showed off his variety show skills with a dance segment with Smith.
 A number of celebrities stopped by for a brief cameo to lend their support too.
 It was a good start to what looks like it might be a long run.